randy408/libspng/docs/build.md

 Currently only SSE2 optimizations are tested.

-Compiler-specific macros are used to omit the need for the `-msse2` and `-mssse3` compiler flags, if the code does not compile without these flags you should file a bug report.
+The source code alone can be built without any compiler flags, compiler-specific macros are used to omit the need for options such as `-msse2`, `-mssse3`.

 ## miniz